Before you arrive in New Zealand to begin your studies at the University of Auckland, you need a valid passport and a student visa.

 - You must be able to support yourself financially for the duration of your stay.

-See full visa requirements at Immigration New Zealand.
+See full visa requirements at Immigration New Zealand, and download a checklist for first time student visa applications below.